pmd/pmd/CONTRIBUTING.md

 documentation is missing, incomplete or outdated.
 You can do that [here](https://github.com/pmd/pmd/issues).

 The documentation is generated as a Jekyll site, the source is available at: <https://github.com/pmd/pmd/tree/master/docs>.
 You can find build instructions there.
+For more on contributing to documentation check <https://pmd.github.io/pmd-6.1.0/pmd_devdocs_writing_documentation.html>

 ## Questions